kiesraad/abacus/backend/README.md

 ### Binary usage

-The abacus binary sopports a few arguments, which can be passed on the command line, or as environment variables:
+The abacus binary supports a few arguments, which can be passed on the command line, or as environment variables:

 ```
 Options: